Koilani: Etymology

+Climate

 Koilani receives an average annual rainfall of about 750 millimetres; mainly vines of wine-making varieties, and apple, pear, almond, olive, and citrus trees are cultivated in its region.
-Koilani is among the premiere wine-producing villages of Cyprus.
-Apart from the grape derivatives produced -raisins, "khiofterka" (dry must jelly in rhomboid shape), "ppaluzes" (must jelly), "epsiman" (must molasses), "portos" (pulp with boiled must and wheat), "sousioukkos" (must-stick with almonds), "Zivania" (very strong, transparent, alcoholic beverage).
-The village is known for its aromatic "arkatena" (crunchy rusks with yeast) as well as its sweet pastries and the unique wine made in Koilani.
-Quite a few areas in the community are uncultivated and in natural vegetation grows in them.
-Stockbreeding is limited.

 Population

 The village, like all the wine-producing villages of the region, has gone through great fluctuations of the population.
 In 1881, the inhabitants of the village numbered 995, increasing to 1,119 in 1891, and to 1,301 in 1911.
 In 1921, the inhabitants were reduced to 1,279, increasing again to 1,397 in 1946.
 Among the inhabitants of the community there were 85 Turkish-Cypriots.
 In 1960, the population decreased to 1304 (999 Greek-Cypriots and 35 Turkish-Cypriots).
 The decrease of population continued in 1973 when the inhabitants were 874 (839 Greek-Cypriots and 35 Turkish-Cypriots).
 After the 1974 Turkish invasion, the Turkish-Cypriot inhabitants of the village were coerced by their leadership to abandon the village and -along with other Turkish-Cypriots from other villages to transfer for relocation in the island's occupied territories.
 So, in 1976 the village's inhabitants decreased to 827, all Greek-Cypriots, and to 614 in 1982.
 Today, the village's inhabitants number 280.